Mikejo5000/vsts-docs-pr/docs/work/reference/process-configuration-xml-element.md

 ### Map WIT category workflow states to state categories
 Several WITs require their workflow states to be mapped to a state category.
 Workflow states define how a work item progresses from first activation or creation to closed or complete.
 For example, the states defined for the Scrum product backlog item define a progression of four states, from **New**, **Approved**, **Committed**, to **Done**, and also includes a fifth state, **Removed**, to account for a state removed from the backlog without being implemented.
 Workflow states are associated with the `value` attribute.

 State categories, on the other hand, determine how the Agile planning tools treat each workflow state.
 The primary state categories used by the backlog and task board are **Proposed**, **InProgress**, and **Complete**.
 State categories are associated with the `type` attribute.
+To learn more, see  [Workflow states and state categories](../concepts/workflow-and-state-categories.md).

 By associating each workflow state to a state category, the background operations performed to display the backlog and task boards know how to correctly interpret the status of each work item.
 For example, the following mappings are defined for the Scrum product backlog.